Barefoot Workshops News page

 Chandler Griffin (Founder & Director)

-Chandler is a New York City-based, documentary filmmaker and educator, as well as the Founding Director of Barefoot Workshops.
-He has more than ten years of experience instructing over fifty film and video workshops, starting out at the prestigious International Film & Television Workshops in Maine.
-His projects have since taken him to Latin America, North America, the UK, Africa, India and the Middle East.
-He has developed and produced educational programs in northern Uganda, Rwanda, Burundi, Kenya, South Africa, Honduras, Jordan, Kuwait, Israel, Palestine, Bahrain and various locations in the USA.
-He is a founding member of Video Volunteers and served on Jackson Hole Film Festival’s Global Insight Advisory Committee.
-Chandler started The Arnold & Friends Fund (www.TAAFF.org) to fundraise for AIDS orphans in Zimbabwe.
-He has collaborated with Navsarjan Trust, PLANusa, 1 Giant Leap, PBS, The American Cancer Society, FXB International, The Ford Foundation, Academy for Educational Development, Creative Associates, RFK Center for Human Rights, Ocean Classroom, FilmAid International, UNESCO, UNAIDS/UNDP, the State Department's Middle East Partnership Initiative and the President's Digital Freedom Initiative.
-He holds a BFA in Photography and a BFA in Video/Film from the Savannah College of Art & Design.
+Chandler Griffin is a Los Angeles-based, documentary filmmaker, educator and the Founding Director of Barefoot Workshops with fifteen years of experience instructing over one hundred media workshops, starting out at the Maine Media Workshops.
+His projects have taken him to Latin America, North America, Europe, the UK, Ireland, Africa, India, Southeast Asia and the Middle East.
+He has produced and taught educational programs in northern Uganda, Rwanda, Burundi, Kenya, South Africa, Honduras, Jordan, Kuwait, Israel, Turkey, Palestine, Bahrain, Libya, India, Vietnam, Indonesia, Malaysia, Costa Rica, Mexico, Puerto Rico, Canada and various locations in the continental USA.
+He is a founding member of Video Volunteers.
+Chandler has collaborated with Navsarjan Trust, PLANusa, 1Giant Leap, PBS, The American Cancer Society, Hospice Ministries, FXB International, The Ford Foundation, Academy for Educational Development, Global Nomads Group, RFK Center for Human Rights, Ocean Classroom, FilmAid International, UNESCO/UNAIDS/UNDP, the State Department's Middle East Partnership Initiative, Creative Associates International and the President's Digital Freedom Initiative.
+His camera work has helped films earn a CINE Golden Eagle Award and an Oscar Finalist shortlist for the Academy Awards.
+In 2006 Chandler founded A River Blue, an arts empowerment project for 100 displaced children in northern Uganda that currently offers agriculture, agroforestry, animal husbandry, tailoring, psychosocial counseling, English, business and secondary school to hundreds of students.
+He holds a BFA in Photography and a BFA in Video/Film from the Savannah College of Art & Design and lectures regularly in New York City at B&H and Tekserve.

 Edward Symes is a producer, director, and founder of Here and Now Films.
 Edward has shot and produced documentaries in several countries, including Rwanda, Ethiopia, Peru, Guatemala, and East Timor.
 More recently, he has focused his efforts on web distribution, producing online videos for Time Magazine, Yahoo!
 Assignment Earth, Current Television and immigration reform organization Center for Community Change.
 He completed a five-part "web series" on the USS BOXER Navy Ship in 2008 with global health organization Project Hope and a six-part web series for OXFAM America on the mining industry in Peru.
 He has a strong focus in global health work.
 In 2008 he premiered a thirty-minute documentary film, Los Medicos, at the Jackson Hole Film Festival and edited a promotional video for the XVII International AIDS Conference for UNAIDS.
 As a cinematographer he documented musicians Eugene Hutz, Baaba Maal, Boots Riley, and Michael Stipe for the film, 1 Giant Leap (19 Entertainment) and artist Alex Grey.
 In 2010 he plans to launch Frontrunner Magazine, a site to host multimedia from a team of artists on the forefront of the media shift online.
 A beta site can be found at www.frontrunnermagazine.com.
 Edward has taught documentary filmmaking with Barefoot Workshops and the Maine Media Workshops.
 He attended Kenyon College and NYU Tisch School of the Arts in London UK.
 Please visit his site: www.hereandnowfilms.com

-Julie Winokur (Instructor – Mississippi Delta & the West Bank)
+Julie Winokur (Instructor – Mississippi Delta 2010)

-JULIE WINOKUR is a writer and documentary film producer who strongly believes in using the visual power of film to catalyze positive social change.
-Her work has appeared on PBS, National Geographic, and in The Wall Street Journal, The New York Times Magazine, The Washington Post, and MSNBC.com, among others.
-Her passion for social advocacy has produced multi-year projects including the one-hour film Aging in America: The Years Ahead, and its companion book and traveling exhibition, as well as the on-going five-year project Denied: The Crisis of America's Uninsured.
+Julie Winokur, Founding Director of Talking Eyes Media, is a writer and documentary film producer whose work has appeared on PBS, National Geographic Magazine, MSNBC and Discovery online, as well as in The Wall Street Journal, The New York Times Magazine, and The Washington Post.
+Her film, FIRESTORM, aired on KQED and the Documentary Channel and was nominated for an Emmy Award.
+Her multi-year projects include the one-hour film Aging in America: The Years Ahead, and its companion book and traveling exhibition, as well as Denied: The Crisis of America's Uninsured, which won the Jury Prize at the Media That Matters Film Festival and was featured on MNSBC.com.
 Winokur's dynamic approach to documentary filmmaking drove her to turn the camera on herself in the short film The Sandwich Generation, in which Winokur and her husband, photojournalist Ed Kashi, chronicled their personal challenges caring for their two children and Winokur's aging father.
-The film has been featured on MSNBC.org, MediaStorm.org, AARP.org, and Good Morning America, and has been solicited by various organizations for community outreach and education on care giving.
-In 2008, Winokur completed Curse of the Black Gold: 50 Years of Oil in the Niger Delta, a short-form multimedia video that uses the voices of Niger Deltans and dramatic photographs by Kashi to expose the enormous costs and devastating impact of oil exploration.
-The film won First Place Multimedia at the 2008 New York Photo Festival Awards and has been featured at The George Eastman House International Museum of Photography and Film, and The Open Society Institute with Kashi's photographic exhibition, as well as on various websites including CNN, NPR, Slate and the Atlantic Monthly.
+The film has been featured on MSNBC.com, AARP.org, MediaStorm, Good Morning America, The New York Times website, in National Geographic Magazine, and has been solicited by various organizations for community outreach and education on caregiving.
+Winokur's other short films include: Fast Lane to the Future, documenting India's new national expressway and its impact on the population and Curse of the Black Gold, exposing the enormous costs and devastating impact of oil exploitation in the Niger Delta.
+Winokur's latest project, Bring It to the Table tackles divisive politics in America.

 Julia Kumari Drapkin (Instructor – Mississippi Delta 2009)